 Qinling — Function-as-a-service for OpenStack

-Qinling provides.
-It used keystone for authentication and authorization.
-It provides a dashboard for end users.
-It uses container orchestration platforms to run functions, by default it uses Kubernates as its orchestrator backend to manage and maintain the underlying pods to run the functions.
+Qinling uses keystone for authentication and authorization.
+It provides a dashboard for end-users.
+It uses container orchestration platforms to run functions, by default it uses Kubernetes as its orchestrator backend to manage and maintain the underlying pods to run the functions.
 The user has the option of using Swarm, Mesos and Zun.
 Zun (ex.
 Higgins) is the OpenStack Containers service.
 It aims to provide an API service for running application containers in OpenStack without the need to manage servers or clusters.

 Qinling architecture consists of two main components qinling-api and qinling engine.
 We can interact with Qinling using OpenStack CLI provided by python-qinling client or by sending HTTP request directly or using dashboard(under development).
 Qinling-api is a WSGI app that authenticates and routes requests to qinling-engine after preliminary handling for the request.
 Qinling-engine is a standalone service whose purpose is to process operations such as runtime maintenance, function execution operations, function autoscaling, etc. Qinling-engine is responsible for maintaining the mapping between the function and the containers.
 Qinling interacts with the database(MySQL) to store and retrieve resource information.

 Qinling can be integrated with Aodh, an alarming service project which provides a service that enables the ability to trigger actions based on defined rules against metric or event data collected by Ceilometer or Gnocchi.
 And also with Zaqar, a multi-tenant cloud messaging service for web and mobile developers.
 It combines the ideas pioneered by Amazon’s SQS product with additional semantics to support event broadcasting.